 Kyiv Type Foundry (KTF) offers retail and custom fonts, opens new perspectives on Cyrillic-based heritage, and creates typographic means for the modern man.

-It is founded by Yevgeniy Anfalov and Oleś Gergun and is based in Kyiv and Hannover.
+It is founded in 2021 by Yevgeniy Anfalov and Oleś Gergun and is operating between Kyiv, Bar, Hannover and Barcelona.
 Our catalog reflects our belief in tradition and synthesis.
 Our activities range from hunting the ghosts from the “behind-the-iron-curtain-past” to collaborations with older masters to bridge the generation gap and preserve knowledge.

 KTF's typefaces spring from our necessities as visual designers and we are aware of the technological circumstances they are going to be used in.

 We are fascinated by internal values of form and external values of context, both being inseparably one.
 KTF moves between academia and streets, analog and digital, high- and low-brow, artistically appropriating, reviving, and remixing ideas that go at the pace of our time.